amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: kubernetes
 ```

-Notice that we use a `secretKeyRef` in stead of a literal value for the password.
-We specify the name of the Kubernetes secret to use, and the key of the secret - in this case `eshopsecrets` and `redisPassword` respectively.
-Using the `auth` metadata section, we specify the secrets management component to use, in this case Kubernetes.
-This is the default by the way, so this part could be omitted when using Kubernetes secrets.
+Notice that we use a `secretKeyRef` instead of a literal value for the password.
+We specify the name of the Kubernetes secret to use and the secret's key, in this case: `eshopsecrets` and `redisPassword` respectively.
+Using the `auth` metadata section, we specify the secrets management component to use, in this case: Kubernetes.
+This is the default by the way, so you can omit this part when using Kubernetes secrets.

-In a production setting, you would never create the secret like we did in the example.
+In a production setting, you would never create the secret as we did in the example.
 Typically, secrets are created as part of some automated CI/CD pipeline.
 This ensures that only people with sufficient access to this pipeline can access and change the secrets.
-Developers creating Dapr configuration files for deploying an application, can then reference the secrets without knowing the actual values.
+Developers creating Dapr configuration files for deploying an application can then reference the secrets without knowing the actual values.

 #### Azure Key Vault